com-pas/contributing/docs/MONITORING.md

 This init javascript file has the purpose to allow for dynamic configuration of each compas-open-scd deployment.

-In a private repository create a copy of `init.js` (or edit if you already have your own copy of the file with custom init scripts) in a folder, let's call it `path-to-init-js` and add the following code:
+Make sure to include in your `init.js` file the following code:

 ```js
 const script = document.createElement('script');